2302-BLEND-UX/cloud-challenge-treasure-generator/README.md

 # If statements, returns, loops, random numbers
 ## Includes a random loot generator

-- This lesson focussed on how to test conditions using if statements, like if a varialbe is greater or equal to a number
+- This lesson focussed on how to test conditions using if statements, like if a variable is greater or equal to a number

 - It also covered how we can make our code "clean" by returning data from functions